pugzzzf/NASA-Hackathon-ExoScouts/README.md

 ### **Target Audience**

-The game is targeted for young children, mostly in the **elementary school level**, so the experience is meant to have simple mechanics, and easy to understand ideas.
+The game is targeted for young children, mostly at the **elementary school level**, so the experience is meant to have simple mechanics, and easy-to-understand ideas.

 # **Concept**

 ### **Gameplay overview**

-The player controls a monkey in its spaceship, where he can interact with a Terminal, or a Planet Book; the Terminal allows the monkey to explore star systems, detect new planets and uncover them, and finally registering said data in its Planet Book.
+The player controls a monkey in its spaceship, where he can interact with a Terminal, or a Planet Book; the Terminal allows the monkey to explore star systems, detect new planets and uncover them, and finally register said data in its Planet Book.
-The Planet Book functions as a progress gauge for the player, as well as the main source of information on these exoplanets, as once they are discovered by the monkey all the relevant data is put into the Planet Book.
+The Planet Book functions as a progress gauge for the player, as well as the main source of information on these exoplanets, as once they are discovered by the monkey, all the relevant data is put into the Planet Book.

 ### **Theme Interpretation**
 #### The discovery of Exoplanets